-The BIOS Utility is a hardware configuration program built into your computer's BIOS (basic input/output system).
+The BIOS Utility is a hardware configuration program built into your computer's Basic Input/Output System (BIOS).

 Your computer is already properly configured and optimized, and you do not need to run this utility.
 However, if you encounter configuration problems, you may need to run it.